Dirndl: Traditional dirndls

 Different colour variations can depend on the origin of the woman wearing a dirndl.

 Traditional dirndls vary in design between regions and even villages.
 The different details may indicate the place of origin and social status of the wearer.
 As with other folk costumes, traditional dirndls often come in two forms: one for everyday occasions, the other for traditional festivals and formal wear.
-Dirndls worn in everyday use are rural domestic clothing, made from grey or coloured linen, sometimes with leather bodice and trim.
 Dirndls used on formal occasions are usually made with materials, designs, colours and embroidery specific to the region.

 Some traditional designs feature pieces which drape over the breast, often combined with an elaborate collar.
 This has the function of concealing décolletage, in line with traditional Catholic ideas of modesty.

+Wedding dirndls

+Wedding dirndls are ceremonial forms of the dirndl worn by brides in Alpine regions of Germany, Austria, and South Tyrol.
+Rather than a standardised bridal gown, traditional wedding attire historically consisted of the bride's finest festive dirndl, adapted according to local customs and regional dress traditions.

+Wedding dirndls are typically made from higher-quality materials than everyday dirndls, including silk, fine cotton, velvet, or linen.
+Colours traditionally varied by region and period and were not limited to white.
+Light shades such as ivory, cream, and pastel tones are common in modern examples, while darker colours were historically worn in some areas, particularly for winter weddings.

+Formal elements often include lace or long-sleeved blouses, decorative aprons made of silk or organza, and traditional jewellery such as chokers or brooches.
+Contemporary wedding dirndls range from historically accurate reproductions of regional Tracht to modern interpretations that retain traditional structure while incorporating modern design details.

 Accessories

 Jewellery worn with the dirndl includes necklaces, earrings, chokers and chains.
 Also popular are brooches made of silver, the antlers of deer or even animals' teeth.
 Décolletage is often enhanced with a balconette bra (dirndl-BH), especially for large public events.